emcode/AssetAliases/README.md

 It can be useful in situation where you have few different ZF2 modules that depend on the same asset files.

 Now you can have all paths configured in one place.
-You can also take advatange from overriding configuration using global and local configuration files.
+You can also take advantange from overriding configuration using global and local configuration files.